vedang-codes/vedang-codes/README.md

 - 👋 Hi, I’m Vedang Patel and my username is @vedang-codes
 - 👀 I’m interested in OS, data-analysis and network field
 - 🌱 I’m  excited to learn OOPLs, database, networks and etc.
-- 💞️ Currently I can collaborate with projects, which are based on C language OR projects that required C language also
 - 📫 You can reach me on this email: codes.vedang@gmail.com
 - Your SUGGESTIONS are WELCOME